netheosgithub/pcs_api/README.md

 **WARNING:** the *aar* file can only be used with *Android Studio* ; it is not compatible with *Eclipse*.

 ### Python
-An implementation exists for Python (tested on version 2.7).
+An implementation exists for Python (tested on version 2.7), available as [a pypi package](https://pypi.python.org/pypi/pcs-api).

 Python implementation has some dependencies, as specified in [setup.py](python/setup.py) (*pip* and *virtualenv* are recommended for installation).
 Basically, *requests* and *requests-oauthlib* are used for http requests and OAuth authentication, *pytest* is used for testing.